Interview: Patrick Orr [Crave On]

-Patrick Orr is a multi-instrumentalist and leader of the band, Crave On.
-We went deep.
+Patrick Orr is a multi-instrumentalist and frontman for the band, Crave On.

 Jesse: First off, what inspired your song, Indian War Whoop?
 I've listened to it about twenty times and just can't seem to get enough of it.